-Bed making is easier in the Kon-Tiki, both models get Swift’s space-saving side washroom (though the Kon-Tiki gets a quasi-separate integrated shower cubicle) and the more expensive model also gets a superior heating and boiler system.
+Bed making is easier in the Kon-Tiki; both models get Swift’s space-saving side washroom (though the Kon-Tiki gets a quasi-separate integrated shower cubicle).
+The more expensive model also gets a superior heating and boiler system.

 The Sundance’s rear lounge

-The Kon-Tiki is a flagship motorhome that positively bristles with the latest technology, the best chassis in the business and a kit list as long as your arm.
+The Kon-Tiki is a flagship motorhome.
+It positively bristles with the latest technology, the best chassis in the business and a kit list as long as your arm.
 If, however, you just don’t have the extra £13,000 (over a Sundance 630L), then we think you’ll be pleasantly surprised by the cheaper motorhome.

 Fact File: Swift Kon-Tiki 645